melon-li/ccnhcaching/README.md

-This is the ns-3 module, called "ccncaching-HCaching".

-On the basis of Yannis's "ccncaching", ccncaching-HCaching implements OPC [1] HCaching [2] in three differenct cache placement policies: edge caching, univercal caching and betweenness caching[3].
+On the basis of Yannis's "ccncaching" in ns-3, ccnhcaching implements LRU, OPC [1], SSD_DRAM [2], HCaching caching systems in three differenct cache placement policies: edge caching, univercal caching and betweenness caching[3].

-This module was tested only in ns-3-allinone.3.18, therefore follow the ns-3 instractions to set up ns-3 and the module as follow.
-For more details, please read the [ccncaching-HCaching-wiki](https://github.com/iplab2016/ccncaching-HCaching/wiki).
+This module was tested only in ns-3-allinone.3.18, please follow the ns-3 instractions to set up ns-3 and the module as follow.

 # Installation ns-3.18.1